Free expat tax extension icon

 Job market overview and high-demand sectors

 Many people moving to Germany mention its strong and diverse economy as a factor.
-They have particularly high demand in:
+Particularly high demand exists in:

 • engineering and manufacturing